Here's to the red, white, and blue!

 Ready in only 40 minutes, this colorful dessert looks fancy but is incredibly easy to make and looks like a party waiting to happen.
 Be sure to layer the berries right up against the glass sides so they don't get hidden from view when you spoon on the whipped cream.

-So cute!
+This 4th of July jello dessert is so cute!
 And you can pick it up and eat it with your fingers.
 Tip: Give yourself enough time when you're making this to let each layer cool before adding the next one.

 This one's about as easy as it gets.
 The recipe makes one giant banana split to share with a few friends, or you can divvy it up into smaller portions.
 Hunt down red, white, and blue candy sprinkles to shake over the top, and finish it off with small flags instead of sparklers if you're serving little kids.